-- the agreed repurchase on November 5, 2010 from certain holders of our Holdco Loan of \$141.3 million of face value debt for \$137.4 million; - the expected award by the Company of approximately 1.9 million shares of common stock under the new stock incentive plan that we expect to adopt in connection with this offering; and - the \$18.0 million cash dividend on the Series B preferred stock that was declared by the TRC board of directors on November 19, 2010 and will be paid on November 22, 2010.
-The cash dividend represents a portion of the accreted value of the Series B preferred stock included in our September 30, 2010 balance sheet
+- the agreed repurchase on November 5, 2010 from certain holders of our Holdco Loan of \$141.3 million of face value debt for \$137.4 million: - the expected award by the Company of approximately 1.9 million shares of common stock under the new stock incentive plan that we expect to adopt in connection with this offering; and - the \$18.0 million cash distribution on the Series B preferred stock that was paid on November 22, 2010.
+The cash distribution represents a portion of the accreted value of the Series B preferred stock included in our September 30, 2010 balance sheet.